10 Tips for Building the Best Chatbot

 5. Know what to do when you don’t know what to do

 Prepare to not understand everything your customer wants, and know how to respond accordingly.
-You can simply say, “Sorry, I didn’t get that,” but the best bots (like the best customer service reps) provide more useful responses, such as “I didn’t quite catch that.
+You can simply say, “Sorry, I didn’t get that,” but the best chatbots (like the best customer service reps) provide more useful responses, such as “I didn’t quite catch that.
 Do you want me to perform an online search?”
 Or, “I didn’t quite catch that.
 Do you mind asking the question a different way?
 Or shall I connect you to an agent?”
+The more information or helpful next steps that a chatbot can provide, the better, to help take the edge off of the misunderstanding.

 6. “Let’s run it from the top”